reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 people: "[Carl Vitullo](https://twitter.com/vcarl_) and [Jenny Truong](https://twitter.com/jen_ayy_)"
 ---

+<iframe src="https://podcasters.spotify.com/pod/show/reactiflux/embed/episodes/Office-Hours--States-of-Burnout-with-Jenny-Truong-e27155i" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 [00:00:00] **Carl Vitullo:** Hello folks.
 Thank you for joining us for another Reactiflux Office Hours.
 I'm Carl Vitullo, the sort of community manager for Reactiflux, uh, here today with Jenny Truong talking about states of burnout.
 Uh, I met her at React Miami, she gave a talk called States of Burnout, and I just thought it was a really great subject to talk about.
 So, yeah, Jenny, really excited to have you on to talk a little more in depth.

 [00:00:25] So you are head of operations and developer relations at Stately.
 What is the head of operations and how does that have, what does that have to do with developer relations?